adslbarxatov/GeomagDataDrawer/docs/index.md

 <img src="/GeomagDataDrawer/img/2_03_en.png" />

-When adding a curve, you’ll need to specify which column from the downloaded data file will be *the abscissa column* and which will be *the ordinate column*.
+When adding a curve, you’ll need to specify which column from the loaded data file will be *the abscissa column* and which will be *the ordinate column*.
 When adding an object, you’ll need to select its type (in the current version – line (4 types), rectangle, ellipse or text label).
 The number of curves and objects in the diagram should not exceed the maximum allowed (see section [“Limits and default parameter values”](#limits-and-default-parameter-values) of this guide).